HealthML/AntiSplodge/README.md

 ## Usage

 The full pipeline (see blow) assumes that you have a scRNA dataset (SC) and spatial transcriptomics dataset (ST) that both are formatted as .h5ad (AnnData data structures).
 Please see https://anndata.readthedocs.io/ for information about how to structure your data.
-Alternative you can check out the tutorial [INSERT TUTORIAL LINK] for an example on how to do this.
+Alternative you can check out the tutorial https://github.com/HealthML/AntiSplodge_Turorial for an example on how to do this.

 ### Standard full pipeline